talwat/lowfi/README.md

 ### Custom Track Lists

+> [!NOTE]
-Some nice users, especially [danielwerg](https://github.com/danielwerg), have aleady made alternative track lists located in the [data](https://github.com/talwat/lowfi/blob/main/data/) directory of this repo.
+> Some nice users, especially [danielwerg](https://github.com/danielwerg),
+> have aleady made alternative track lists located in the [data](https://github.com/talwat/lowfi/blob/main/data/)
+> directory of this repo.
 You can use them with lowfi by using the `--tracks` flag.

-Feel free to contribute your own list with a PR.

-> [!WARNING]
 >
-> Custom track lists are going to be pretty particular.
-> This is because I still want to keep `lowfi` as simple as possible,
-> so custom lists will be very similar to how the built in list functions.
->
-> This also means that there will be no added flexibility to these lists,
-> so you'll have to work that out on your own.
+> Feel free to contribute your own list with a PR.

 lowfi also supports custom track lists, although the default one from Lofi Girl is embedded into the binary.

 To use a custom list, use the `--tracks` flag.
-This can either be a path to some file, or it could also be the name of a file (without the `.txt` extension) in the data directory, so on Linux it's `~/.local/share/lowfi`.
+This can either be a path to some file, or it could also be the name of a file (without the `.txt` extension) in the data directory.

+> [!NOTE]
+> Data directories:
+>
+> - Linux - `~/.local/share/lowfi`
+> - macOS - `~/Library/Application Support/lowfi`
+> - Windows - `%appdata%\Roaming\lowfi`

 For example, `lowfi --tracks minipop` would load `~/.local/share/lowfi/minipop.txt`.
 Whereas if you did `lowfi --tracks ~/Music/minipop.txt` it would load from that specified directory.

+All tracks must be in the MP3 format, unless lowfi has been compiled with the `extra-audio-formats` feature which includes support for some others.

 #### The Format

-In lists, the first line should be the base URL, followed by the rest of the tracks.
+In lists, the first line is what's known as the header, followed by the rest of the tracks.
-This is also known as the "header", because it comes first.

-Each track will be first appended to the base URL, and then the result use to download the track.
-All tracks must be in the MP3 format, as lowfi doesn't support any others currently.
+Each track will be first appended to the header, and then use that to download the track.

+> [!NOTE]
-Additionally, lowfi _won't_ put a `/` between the base & track for added flexibility, so for most cases you should have a trailing `/` in your base url.
+> lowfi _will not_ put a `/` between the base & track for added flexibility,
+> so for most cases you should have a trailing `/` in your header.

-The exception to this is if the track name begins with something like `https://`, where in that case the base will not be prepended to it.
+The exception to this is if the track name begins with a protocol like `https://`, in which case the base will not be prepended to it.
+If all of your tracks are like this, then you can put `noheader` as the first line and not have a header at all.

 For example, in this list: